 The District met all FEMA's requirements for plan participation.
 The District brought together a local planning team with representatives from the District and the District's Board to help collect data, identify mitigation actions and implementation strategies, and review and provide data on plan drafts.
-The District engaged several federal, state, regional, and local stakeholder representatives from various agencies and municipalities in the region.
-In most cases, one or more representatives from each District department and each agency attended the HMPC meetings.
+The District engaged several federal, state, regional, and local stakeholder representatives from various agencies, municipalities, and organizations in the region to participate on the HMPC.
+In most cases, one or more representatives from each District department and each agency or organization attended the HMPC meetings.